University of Wisconsin-Superior

 Instructions: Place the burned out bulb in the sleeve/box from the new bulb, then give it to the building custodian for recycling.

-Corrugated cardboard /cardboard boxes: break down boxes and set them aside for custodians to remove.
+Corrugated cardboard/cardboard boxes: break down boxes and set them aside for custodians to remove.
 Please do not leave cardboard boxes in the hallway.
 This has become a habit for many, but it's aesthetically displeasing - especially for potential students and their families.
-Just tell the building custodian where you will store these items; they will remove them promptly.
+Just tell the building custodian where you will store these items and they will remove them promptly.

-Any paper or cardboard containing food or snuff cannot be recycled (for example: pizza boxes).
+Any paper or cardboard containing food cannot be recycled (for example: pizza boxes).

 Instructions: Check the box the cartridge came in for recycling instructions.
 If there are no instructions, place the old printer or toner cartridge in the box from the new cartridge, seal it, and send to Stores (in Facilities Management) for recycling.
 Ink jet cartridges may come with instructions and a mailer for recycling.
-If no mailer was included, shipping bags are available at Technology Services, McCaskill 122.
+If no mailer was included, shipping bags are available at Technology Services, Swenson Hall 2100.

 For items such as refrigerators, microwaves, lab equipment, computer equipment, telephone equipment, video equipment, and so forth, contact Facilities Management at ext.
 8120 for pickup.